-Have you written a novel that you feel has great potential, but you’re unable to get an editor or agent interested?
+Have you written a novel that you feel has great potential, but you are unable to get an editor or agent interested?
 Or have you written a novel and now wish to make it as compelling as possible before sending it out, in the hopes of starting an auction?

 - Then, in class, we will have daily lessons for three hours each morning, followed by afternoons and evenings spent doing editing exercises on your work.
 These sessions will teach you how to do triage editing, where we select scenes or story lines to add to your work, delete from your novel, or change dramatically.
-We’ll also spend time doing line edits to improve the quality and clarity of your work, voice edits to make your narrator and characters sound consistent, and we’ll do syllabic edits to greatly increase the pacing of your novel, and so on.
+We will also spend time doing line edits to improve the quality and clarity of your work, voice edits to make your narrator and characters sound consistent, and we will do syllabic edits to greatly increase the pacing of your novel, and so on.

 - Each author will be asked to read the first 20 pages of each manuscript, along with the outline for the manuscript.
 We will then critique that first 20 pages in class, so that we can laser in on how we might best approach that story.

-We will also assign textbooks for this class, which students will need to study before they arrive.
+We will also assign textbooks for this class.
+Students will need to study the texts before they arrive.